aliveadult/MAFI/README.md

 ```
 This allows you to use it to generate protein homologous sequences.

-The code file can now be run.

 ## 🖥️ Run Code
+After thorough preparation, the code file can now be run.
 ```
 python main.py
 ```